HumanjavaEnterprises/nostr-nsec-seedphrase/README.md

 ---
 <div align="center">
-Made with ❤️ by <a href="https://github.com/humanjavaenterprises">Human Java Enterprises</a>
+Made with ❤️ by <a href="https://github.com/humanjavaenterprises">Humanjava Enterprises</a>
 </div>